-Pantone Bridge has been on my wishlist for the longest time since these color books cost a small fortune.
+Pantone Bridge color books had been on my wishlist for the longest time since they cost a small fortune.

 The point of a color book is to be able to choose just the right brand colors for my clients that can be reproduced correctly in print and digital media.
 Pantone Colour Matching System is the industry standard and makes picking the colors and showing to the client how they’re going to look in print very easy.

 I’ve gotten the Pantone Metallic inks book as well, for those special projects that ask for an elegant, luxury vibe.

 The Lightcraft A4 Ultra-Slim Light Box is my newest aquisition that I've bought the last time I visited London.
 Naturally, I had to comb through all the arts & crafts stores I could find, and got home with a ton of goodies, but this was one that I was the most excited about.
 I'm over the Moon that I can finally re-draw my sketches without having to resort to taping papers to my window (as I've demonstrated in this post).

 So far I've been using it for my hand-lettered logo design projects, but I expect it will come handy for my art as well.

 Currently I’m using these tools to draw my early design concepts and hand-lettering:

 - Printer paper (sizes A4 and A3, any brand)

 - Graph paper (any brand, I print some at home)